mathieuprog/graphql-light/README.md

 The second argument is a callback function called whenever the stored data changes.

+The third argument allows you to retrieve the unsubscriber function which you need to call when you no longer need to watch for data updates.

+A fourth argument may be passed allowing to pass options.
+The only supported option for now is the [fetching strategy](#fetching-strategies).

 ### Derived queries

 Some data may be derived from other queries' responses.
 For example, say we have a query to fetch the organizations that a user belongs to, with its locations, its services, etc.

 ```javascript
 const organizationsQuery = new Query(client, ORGANIZATIONS_QUERY, (variables, entities) => {